Montessori & Finnish ECE: Learning Philosophies & Environments (Part 2)

 Premeditated Outcomes in Montessori

-Though the Montessori and HEI Schools models both have child-centered philosophies, meaning they follow the child’s interests and encourage the child’s active participation in the learning process, the classroom environment differs greatly.
-In a Montessori school, children learn in a “prepared environment.”
-In such a classroom, there are child-sized tables and chairs, practical household items, and a variety of toys and tools on display on low shelves, in cabinets and other easily accessible locations.
-In these learning spaces, there are many learning materials and stimuli present and readily available to the children.
+While both the Montessori and HEI Schools models have child-centered philosophies, their classroom environments are quite different.
+In a Montessori school, children learn in a “prepared environment:” there are child-sized tables and chairs, practical household items, and a variety of toys and tools in easily accessible locations.

-The learning materials are organized within the classroom by curriculum area, namely Practical Life, Sensorial, Mathematics, Language and Culture.
+The learning materials themselves are organized within the classroom by curriculum area: Practical Life, Sensorial, Mathematics, Language and Culture.
 Scientifically developed to align with appropriate levels of development, each toy is designed to accomplish a certain goal within a curriculum area, regardless of how the child initially perceives them.
-For example, in the practical life section, there are bottle caps that children learn how to open and buttons they learn how to button.
-The teacher demonstrates how to complete each task, and the children are then expected to copy these actions.
+The teacher demonstrates how to complete each task, and the children are expected to copy them.
+For example, in the practical life section, bottle caps help children learn how to open bottles and buttons help them learn how to button.

-Montessori learning materials are intentionally sensory, so children can engage all of their senses in the learning experience, which aids their intellectual development.
+Montessori learning materials are intentionally sensory so children can engage all of their senses in the learning experience, which aids their intellectual development.
 They also focus on occupational education and real-life skills.
-They provide tools from ‘real life,’ such as glass cups, knives, brooms and watering cans so children can develop practical skills like cooking, cleaning and gardening.
-Children also practice their fine motor skills because many tools are delicate or fragile, so they learn how to handle these objects with care and dexterity.
+Tools from ‘real life,’ such as glass cups, knives, brooms and watering cans, give children the opportunity to develop practical skills like cooking, cleaning and gardening.
+Because many tools are delicate or fragile, children learn how to handle these objects with care and practice their fine motor skills.

-However, integral to all Montessori learning materials is a control of error.
-Built into the design, this concept helps children easily recognize when they have done something ‘incorrectly.’
-For example, if they are building a structure and make a mistake, a piece will be left out or pieces do not fit together properly.
-Because of this, children are then capable of ‘fixing’ the error without adult instruction.
-Though this encourages independent action and autonomy, it does not foster unconventional creative thinking because children perceive that there is only one correct way of doing something, so there is no room for further exploration or discovery.
+All Montessori learning materials are built with a control of error.
+This means that they are meant to be used in a certain way, and it is obvious when a child uses something ‘incorrectly.’
+For example, if a child builds a structure and makes a mistake, a piece will be left out or the pieces do not fit together properly.
+Because of this, the child can 'fix’ the error without adult instruction.
+While this encourages independent action and autonomy, it does not actively foster unconventional creative thinking.
+Children perceive that there is only one correct way of doing something, so there is no room for further exploration or discovery.

 Worlds of Possibility in HEI Schools

-HEI Schools, on the other hand, does not have traditional classrooms but rather, we provide a variety of learning spaces that serve multiple purposes.
-One of the tenants of the HEI Way is that learning happens everywhere and all the time, so it is not limited to certain experiences or spaces.
-Therefore, all areas in the school are learning spaces.
-For example, there is the HEI Base, which is a large, open area where children play freely and have activity-based learning sessions with the teacher.
+HEI Schools, on the other hand, does not have traditional classrooms.
+Instead, we provide a variety of learning spaces that serve multiple purposes.
+According to the HEI Way, learning happens everywhere and all the time, which means learning is not limited to certain experiences or spaces - all places are learning spaces.
+For example, the HEI Base is a large, open area where children play freely and have activity-based learning sessions with the teacher.
 HEI Downbeat is a smaller area where children can nap and rest without distractions.
 HEI Workshop is another spot for crafts, activities and free play.

-It should be noted that children do sit and eat with their teachers in a Montessori setting as well, and they teach similar skills, but unlike HEI Schools, the Montessori teacher does not actively show children how to use the restroom or walk down the hallway.
-Though seemingly inconsequential when viewed from a traditional perspective, these areas provide enriching learning opportunities for children that are just as important as those moments created in more traditional learning spaces.
-Get a sneak peak into our Learning Center spaces here!
+It should be noted that children sit and eat with their teachers in a Montessori setting as well, and they teach similar skills.
+Unlike HEI Schools educators, Montessori teachers do not necessarily show children how to use the restroom or walk down the hallway in an intentional way.
+Though these moments might seem insignificant from a traditional perspective, they provide significant learning opportunities for children that are just as important as traditional learning.

-Another important aspect of HEI Schools is its emphasis on nature and spending time outdoors.
-Playing outdoors features heavily in the Finnish education system’s guidelines, which recommends at least two hours outdoors every day regardless of the weather.
-The HEI Schools Curriculum has similar recommendations, but adapts to suit each country’s specific needs.
-However, it is important to include HEI Outdoors as a conceptual learning space in every school because children have less boundaries outside than they do indoors.
-They can run, shout and feel free, and it is very healthy and natural for children to have these opportunities.
+Another key aspect of HEI Schools is its emphasis on nature and spending time outdoors.
+Finnish early education guidelines recommend at least two hours of outdoor time every day, regardless of the weather.
+The HEI Schools Curriculum has similar recommendations, and while such guidelines are adapted to suit local needs, all Learning Centers include the HEI Outdoors as a conceptual learning space.
+Here, children have less boundaries than they do indoors - they can run, shout and feel free, which is very healthy and natural for them.

 Being outdoors also gives children a chance to experience nature.
 One of the HEI Way’s cornerstones is cultivating a sustainable way of living, and in order to do that, children must first establish and build a strong relationship with nature and the earth.
-HEI Field Trips often provide children with opportunities to explore the natural surroundings, and teachers are encouraged to find natural spaces near their schools to bring children for regular visits.
-It is only by experiencing nature that children can learn to appreciate and cultivate respect for it, which in turn leads to an awareness and practice of environmental sustainability.
+HEI Field Trips provide children with opportunities to explore the natural surroundings, and we encourage local teachers to find natural spaces near their schools that they children can regularly visit.